- Slim, light and comfortable

 The screen also has to be unlocked, which means you don't have real-time stats on view.
 Though you can only see duration anyway, so it's not massively useful to check in.

-Interestingly, there's a high intensity interval training profile that creates a workout where you train for thirty seconds and rest for ten seconds.
+Interestingly, there's a high-intensity interval training profile that creates a workout where you train for thirty seconds and rests for ten seconds.

 The usefulness of this mode ultimately relies on the reliability of the heart rate monitor, which we'll say isn't really fit for exercise based on our experience.